 Having a perfectly aligned link is crucial for a well-performing link.
 Without proper alignment, less-than-desirable throughput, high latency, and/or stability issues can occur.
 By following the steps outlined in this article, you can better maximize link performance.
-Listed below are some hi-level notes to consider before, during & after installation regarding best practices for antenna alignment:
+Listed below are some best practices for antenna alignment:

 - Always plan your outdoor link using the UISP Design Center, to ensure that the products you're using will successfully link with strong signals & speeds.

-- Conduct a site survey at the planned install site to determine where your antennas will install — choose locations where obstructions (ex. rooftop, chimney, walls, poles, other antennas) will not cause signals to bounce/reflect between link ends.
+- Conduct a site survey at the planned install site to determine where your antennas will be installed.
+Choose locations where obstructions (ex. rooftop, chimney, walls, poles, other antennas) will not cause signals to bounce/reflect between link ends.

-- Most new Ubiquiti radios (besides airMAX m-series) feature a short-range, Bluetooth management radio for easy setup.
-Download the UISP mobile app to set up each device.
+- Most new Ubiquiti radios (besides airMAX M-series) feature a short-range, Bluetooth management radio for easy setup.
+Download UISP Mobile (available for iOS and Android) to set up each device.

-- Configure & set up the initial link in your workspace, not in the field — once the link is connect/working properly, then move to deploy radios/antennas outside.
+- Configure & set up the initial link in your workspace, not in the field.
+Once the link is connected, then move to deploy the devices outside.

-- Especially in PtP scenarios, working with a partner is often necessary to make fine-tune adjustments at each side of the link — only attempt to align one side of the link at a time, changing vertical & horizontal angles in small steps until you reach peak signal on each side.
+- Especially in PtP scenarios, working with a partner is often necessary to make fine-tune adjustments at each side of the link.
+Only attempt to align one side of the link at a time, changing vertical & horizontal angles in small steps until you reach the peak signal on each side.

-- Align antennas to match the signals estimated in ISP Design Center — if after some time aligning, you cannot achieve these signals, or there is a discrepancy in signals across MIMO chains greater than 2-3 dB, then you may be aligned to the antenna's side lobe, or have one or more Fresnel Zone obstruction between link ends.
+- Align antennas to match the signals estimated in UISP Design Center.
+If after some time aligning, you cannot achieve these signals, or there is a discrepancy in signals across MIMO chains greater than 2-3 dB, then you may be aligned to the antenna's side lobe, or have one or more Fresnel Zone obstruction between link ends.